johanthoren/opsview-rs/README.md

 and finally call `build()` to create the object.
 Using the `build()` method will give you some assurances that the `ConfigObject` that you are trying to create is valid.

+Note that there are no *online* checks when building the object, you will still have to check for existing names, etc, at some point.
+But it will force you to populate all required fields with valid data.

 It is generally discouraged to create `ConfigObject` structs directly, as this may result in invalid objects that cannot be used with the Opsview API.
 These